 Application

-During the 2022 assessment of Redfish in NAFO division 3O, candidate biomass reference points were examined using indices derived from the Canadian spring and fall surveys of 3O.
-Given relative stability in catches through the history of the fishery, and trends in survey indices, the survey time series is considered to represent normal conditions for this stock (i.e. no apparent prolonged period of collapse).
+During the 2022 assessment of Redfish in NAFO Division 3O, candidate biomass reference points were examined using indices derived from the Canadian spring and fall surveys of Div.
+3O (years ?).
+Given relative stability in catches through the history of the fishery, and trends in survey indices, the (full?) survey time series is considered to represent normal conditions for this stock (i.e. no apparent prolonged period of collapse).
 The average of the survey time series was therefore considered a reasonable proxy for BMSY [REF?] and, following the NAFO precautionary approach framework (NAFO, 2004), 30% of BMSY would be considered the limit reference point (LRP).

 To combine indices from the spring and fall surveys, and account for uncertainty associated with estimates from both surveys, annual stratified means and variances from each survey were integrated using the properties of the variance and translated to shape and scale parameters for use in the gamma distribution following the abovementioned equations.
 In years when a survey index is missing, the available survey is used in place of the mean and variance estimate.
-This same approach was applied to account for the uncertainty in the BMSY proxy by applying the gamma distribution informed by averaged point estimates of mean and variance.
+This same approach was applied to account for the uncertainty in the BMSY proxy by applying the Gamma distribution informed by averaged point estimates of mean and variance.

 Results and Discussion

-The Gamma probability density distribution showed high variability among survey simulations, as did the bootstrap samples (Figure 1.
+The Gamma probability density distribution showed high variability among survey simulations, as did the bootstrap samples (Figure 1).
 Nevertheless, the shape of both the Gamma density and the bootstrap samples were similar across all years and survey replicates, indicating that the Gamma distribution provides a reasonable approximation of the uncertainty around the stratified estimates.
 The similarity holds when survey indices are aggregated (Figure 2).
 Though further quantitative analysis is required to assess the performance of these methods for calculating the confidence intervals, these results indicate that confidence intervals from the Gamma approach would be similar to those obtained using bootstrap samples.
 At the very least, confidence intervals from the Gamma distribution represents an improvement over the sometimes negative intervals derived from the t-distribution.

-The BMSY proxy and associated limit reference point (30% BMSY proxy) proposed for redfish was accepted as an interim reference point as was the Gamma-based method for quantifying uncertainty.
-Since this proxy is based on survey indices, it is not considered perfectly known.
-Estimates were therefore aggregated to account for this uncertainty.
-Determining status relative to the LRP considering uncertainty in both the proxy-BMSY and the current Biomass level provides was considered the most fulsome formulation of uncertainty in stock status and the most precautionary approach to advice.
+The BMSY proxy and associated limit reference point (30% BMSY proxy) proposed for redfish in Div.
+3O was accepted as an interim reference point, as was the Gamma-based method for quantifying uncertainty.
+Neither the value for MSY or for the LRP is considered perfectly known, therefore estimates were aggregated to account for uncertainty in these indices.
+Determining status relative to the LRP considering uncertainty in both the proxy-BMSY and the terminal biomass index provides the most fulsome formulation of uncertainty in stock status and is considered to provide the most precautionary approach to advice.

-It is important to note, however, that survey indices can show unrealistic fluctuations year over year.
-This is apparent in both the simulations and across the refish indices.
-Large inter-annual fluctuations may be a consequence of sampling noise or distribution shifts.
-A single year may therefore be insufficient to indicate a true change in stock status.
+Wrap-up paragraph?
+This preliminary work suggests that the Gamma distribution provides a reasonable approach to quantifying uncertainty for redfish.
+Although work needs further simulation studies, could be a valuable tool for future work etc etc etc

 References

 Anderson, S. C., Ward, E. J., English, P. A., and Barnett, L. A. (2022). sdmTMB: An R package for fast, flexible, and user-friendly generalized linear mixed effects models with spatial and spatiotemporal random fields. bioRxiv.